Updated: December 2023

 Other Important Information

-The security of your Personal Information is important to us.
-Be aware that the internet is a global communications vehicle open to threats, viruses, and intrusions from others, so we cannot promise - and you should not expect - that we will be able to protect your personal information at all times and in all circumstances.
+The security of your personal information is important to us.
+Be aware that the internet is a global communications vehicle open to threats, viruses, and intrusions from others, so we cannot promise - and you should not expect - that we will be able to protect your personal information in all circumstances.